Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 244:
 - By AsRenCL.
 - This cube references Bo Katan's helmet, a character from The Mandalorian series.
-Collab with electrictaco, sharkcrome.
+Collab with sharkcrome.

 cube 245:
 - By RetroAdvance64.